MigueXYZ/vue-aero-library/README.md

 # npm
 npm install @miguexyz/vue-aero

-#other package managers might work, not tested
+# other package managers should work, not tested
 ```

 > **Peer deps:** Your project must already have **vue ^3.3+** (and optionally **vue-router ^4** if you use the docs example).